-This course is essential because not only does it provide you with in-depth knowledge of various topics in Black history, it also provides you with the skills and methods to pass this on knowledge to your students.
+This programme is essential because not only does it provide you with in-depth knowledge of various topics in Black history, it also provides you with the skills and methods to pass this on knowledge to your students.

-Does this course follow the national curriculum?
+Does this programme follow the national curriculum?